mikenguyen13/data_analysis/_book/33-event-study.md

 **Sorting Process**

 1. Sort all stock returns into 10 deciles based on size (market capitalization).

 2. Within each size decile, sort returns into 10 deciles based on B/M ratio.

 3. Calculate the average return of each portfolio for each period (i.e., the expected return for stocks given their characteristics).

-4. Compare each stock\'s return to its corresponding portfolio.
+4. Compare each stock's return to its corresponding portfolio.

 > **Important Notes:**
 >
 > -   Sorting often leads to more conservative estimates compared to Fama-French models.
 >
 > -   If the event study results change depending on the sorting order (e.g., sorting by B/M first vs. size first), this suggests that the findings are not robust.

 ### **`erer` Package**